 A mid-size SUV.
 No premium manufacturer’s range is complete without one.

-It arrives in the UK in two forms and featuring Lexus’s petrol-electric hybrid powertrain.
+It arrived in the UK in two forms - petrol and hybrid forms - but now is only available with Lexus’s petrol-electric hybrid powertrain.
 And as we’ll discover, it is, for better or worse, unafraid to look, feel and drive differently from the accepted segment norm.

 Just like other Lexus models, there is a premium price tag to be had.
 The NX300h in flagship Premier specification costs almost £44,500, which would buy you not just the more expensive models in the BMW X3 range but even a lower-spec X5.

 Is the new Lexus worth such a premium?
 We’ll find out in this review.